Kafkaese/taro/README.md

 <h2><a href=https://github.com/Kafkaese/taro-map>Taro-map</a></h2>
 This repository contains the frontend of the arms-tracker app.

+<h4>React.js Application</h4>
+The frontend was written in javascript using the <a href=https://react.dev/>React Frameworl</a>.
+It is containerized with Docker and served by an <a href=https://nginx.org/en/>Nginx<a> web server.</a>

+ <h4>Continious Integration</h4>
+Similarily to the backend repository, the frontend repository also contains some elements of the CI pipeline.
+Again, a Test Workflow, using Github Actions, is run every time a non-draft pull-request into the main branch of the taro-mao respoistory is opened or synchronized.
+The workflow uses <a href=https://www.terraform.io/>Terraform</a> to provision a Test Environment on <a href=https://www.terraform.io/>Microsoft Azure</a>, which includes:

+ - A resource group.
+ - A container registry.
+ - A Container Group

+After the environment has been provisioned, the image for the frontend is build and pushed to the container registry.
+Then the Container Group starts an instance of the Frontend image and the tests can be run.
+In a final step, no matter what the outcome of any previous steps, the Test Environment is destroyed.

 <h2><a href=https://github.com/Kafkaese/taro-tf>Taro-tf</a></h2>
 Repository containin Terraform IaaC for provisioning the production environment on Azure.